sticknor/Thesis-Site/README.md

-<h2>A free, fast, and easy-to-edit portfolio website for artists and designers.</h2>
+# A free, fast, and easy-to-edit portfolio website for artists and designers.

 * Simply designed to showcase your work
 * Fast and repsonsive on desktop and mobile